NeoChow/blogr/pages/rocket-templates-compression.md

 ```

 ### Markdown
-This is just a little side note, and a personal recommendation.

-If you are making a blog or a website with a lot of content I would highly recommend using markdown.
+This is just a little side note, and a personal recommendation: if you are making a blog or a website with a lot of content I would highly recommend using markdown.
 I have used the `Comrak` crate and found it to be fast and powerful.
 [Using Markdown with Comrak in Rust]({{base_url}}content/markdown-comrak)

 <!--